Lewis Howard Latimer

-Early life and family
+Early life and military service

-Lewis Howard Latimer was born in Chelsea, Massachusetts, on September 4, 1848, the youngest of the four children of Rebecca Latimer (1823–1910) and George Latimer (1818–1897).
-Before Lewis was born, his mother and father escaped from slavery in Virginia and fled to Chelsea, Massachusetts on October 4, 1842.
+Lewis Howard Latimer was born in Chelsea, Massachusetts.
+Lewis was the youngest of the four children of Rebecca Latimer (1823–1910) and George Latimer.
+Before Lewis was born, his mother and father escaped from slavery in Virginia and fled to Chelsea on October 4, 1842.
 The day they arrived in Boston, George was recognized by a colleague of his former slave owner and was arrested a few days later, on October 20, 1842.
 George's trial received great notoriety; he was represented by Frederick Douglass and William Lloyd Garrison.
-He was eventually able to purchase his freedom and live with his family in Chelsea, Massachusetts.
+He was eventually able to purchase his freedom and live with his family in Chelsea.

-When Latimer was young he spent time (before his father left) helping his father in his barbershop.
+When Latimer was young he spent time helping his father in his barbershop.
 Lewis Latimer also spent time at night hanging wallpaper with his father.

-When Latimer was 10, his mother decided to split the family after the Dred Scott case ruled individual slaves needed to prove they had the consent of their owner to legally become free; many slaves at the time such as the Latimers had lived free by escaping into free states and becoming state citizens who often would not be sent back to their owners if apprehended by interstate slave catchers.
-This caused Lewis's father, George Latimer, to flee for his family's safety because he had nothing to prove he was free from enslavement.
-So, he fled to protect his family.
+When Latimer was 10, his mother decided to split the family after the Dred Scott case ruled individual slaves needed to prove they had the consent of their owner to legally become free; prior to this ruling, many slaves had attained freedom by escaping into free states and becoming state citizens, which gave them some protection from the efforts of interstate slave catchers.
+Lewis's father, George Latimer, had no proof of his emancipation and likely fled to protect his family.

 After his father had to flee and his mother had to split the family, Lewis and his brothers were sent to a farm school, and his sisters were sent to stay with a family friend.

-Lewis Howard Latimer joined the U.S. Navy at the age of 16 on September 16, 1864, and served as a Landsman on the USS Massasoit.
-After receiving an honorable discharge from the U.S. Navy on July 3, 1865, he gained employment as an office boy with a patent law firm, Crosby Halstead and Gould, with a $3.00 per week salary.
-He learned how to use a set square, ruler, and other drafting tools.
-Later, after his boss recognized his talent for sketching patent drawings, Latimer was promoted to the position of head draftsman earning $20.00 a week by 1872 ($438.59 today).